Warren Furutani Collection

 Acquisition Information

-This collection was donated by Warren Furutani to the Archives and Special Collections at California State University, Dominguez Hills on December 12, 2012.
+This collection was donated by Warren Furutani to the Gerth Archives and Special Collections at California State University, Dominguez Hills on December 12, 2012.

 Processing Information

 Materials were processed and arranged Oscar Sanchez in 2013.
+The collection was reprocessed by Matthew Maldonado in 2025.

 - Title